 - Are these medical apps free to use?

-Many apps, such as Medesk, Figure 1, Epocrates, MDCalc, and ClinCalc, offer free versions with optional paid upgrades.
+Many apps, such as Medesk, Figure 1, Epocrates, Medscape, MDCalc, and ClinCalc, offer free versions with optional paid upgrades.
 Others, like UpToDate and PEPID, typically require a subscription for full access.

 - Are these medical apps HIPAA-compliant?